 Trust your instincts.
 If you get a bad feeling about a place or someone, you should listen to yourself and take precautions.

 You will undoubtedly meet interesting folks on your travels and probably make some great friends along the way.
 Most people are good natured, but you unfortunately can't trust anyone.
-Remember that you are often just as likely (if not more) to get robbed by other travelers as by locals.
+Also remember that you are often just as likely (if not more) to get robbed by other travelers as by locals.

 Professional con artists have to be believable if they want to make a living at it.
 Remember that anything that involves money or credit cards should be suspect.
 Even when purchasing items from "reputable" shops, one should be cautious.